 - Public investment offerings and commercial contracts for community wind-farm, hydro and other environmentally focused projects

-- International licensing contracts for the use of software providing ethical investment data
+- International licensing contracts, for example for the use of software providing ethical investment data

-- Commercial and competition law advice to social enterprise projects engaged in fair-trade
+- Commercial and competition law advice to social enterprise projects engaged in social service provision and fair-trade

-- Strategic implementation of public policy programmes in childrens’ and youth services; early years; extended schools; the 14-19 agenda and leadership in schools
+- Strategic implementation of public policy programmes in social care services, childrens’ and youth services; early years; extended schools; the 14-19 agenda and leadership in schools

 - Review of status, structure and organisation of a national networks of charities operating learning disability services; and the re-structuring of national networks delivering business education in schools and providing specific medical condition support across the UK

 - International charity work for US charities in relation to the establishment of UK associate charities and international grant-making, including a £75 million donation to the Rhodes Trust scholarship programme in Oxford University.